Ormesby Hall

-The Pennyman family, which began acquiring land in Ormesby in the 16th century, bought the Manor of Ormesby in about 1600 from the Conyers/Strangeways family.
-The Pennyman family then acquired a Baronetcy granted by Charles II for fighting on the side of the royalists in the English Civil War.
-The Pennyman baronetcy became extinct in 1852 with the death of Sir William Pennyman.
-The Pennyman family continued to live in the house until 1983 when the National Trust opened the property and its 110 ha of land to the public after the death of Mrs Ruth Pennyman.
+The Pennyman family began acquiring land in Ormesby in the 16th century and bought the Manor of Ormesby in about 1600 from the Conyers/Strangeways family.
+They acquired a Baronetcy from Charles II for fighting on the side of the royalists in the English Civil War, which became extinct in 1852 with the death of Sir William Pennyman.
+They lived in the house until 1983 when the National Trust opened the property and its 110 ha of land to the public after the death of Mrs Ruth Pennyman.

 The house contains significant plasterwork, a Victorian kitchen and laundry areas, gardens and estate walks.
 There is also a model railway which is open to the public.

 Ormesby Hall holds a range of events throughout the year.

+The historic barn at the estate farm was destroyed by fire in August 2023.